Scotland Trip May 2027

 What’s the weather going to be like?

 Early May on the West Highland Way brings a taste of spring to the Scottish Highlands, with temperatures starting to rise and days becoming longer.
 Expect average daytime highs around 10-15°C (50-59°F), with cooler nights dipping to 5-10°C (41-50°F).
+In our last two walks, the temperatures were a bit warmer than these averages.
 Rainfall is definitely still a possibility, so pack waterproof gear and layers for changing conditions.
 Overall, May offers a pleasant balance of milder temperatures, making it a favorable time to embark on this scenic trail.

 If it’s raining, will we still walk?